AdobeDocs/analytics.en/help/implement/prepare/data-layer.md

 Adobe recommends following the [Customer Experience Digital Data Layer](https://www.w3.org/2013/12/ceddl-201312.pdf) outlined by the [Customer Experience Digital Data Community Group](https://www.w3.org/community/custexpdata/).
 Use the following sections to understand how data layer elements interact with Adobe Analytics.

-The recommended data layer object to use is `digitalData`.
+The recommended overarching data layer object to use is `digitalData`.
 The following example lists a somewhat comprehensive data layer object with example values:

 ```js
 digitalData = {